top of page

 The Legacy Continues

-AADA carries the torch lit by NHIW (National Health Improvement Week) and Negro History Week.
+AADA is a national community lead organization that carries the torch lit by NHIW (National Health Improvement Week) and Negro History Week.

 • Legacy: The board of AADA sees the founding of AADA as an extension of the movements represented by NHIW and Negro History Week.